mhansen/graphviz-docs/content/en/docs/attrs/pack.md

 - bool
 - int
 used_by: G
+description: Whether each connected component of the graph should be laid out separately, and then the graphs packed together.
 ---

-Whether each connected component of the graph should be laid out separately, and then the graphs packed together.

 If `pack` has an integral value, this is used as the size, in [points]({{< ref "_index.md#points" >}}),of a margin around each part; otherwise, a default margin of `8` is used.